Automatically Set Focus on a Textbox (Input Box) in AngularJS using ng-click and ng-init

 ← PrevNext →

-Let us assume, you have a form with many input boxes or textboxes and you want set focus on a textbox automatically with the click of a button or after selecting or entering some value in the previous input box.
-You can this in AngularJS and I’ll show you with few examples on how to set focus automatically on a textbox or input box using AngularJS ng-click directive and ng-init directive.
+Let us assume, you have a form with many input boxes (or textboxes) and you want set focus on a textbox automatically with the click of a button or after selecting or entering some value in the previous input box.
+You can achieve this in AngularJS, and I’ll demonstrate a few examples showing how to automatically set focus on a textbox or input field using the ng-click and ng-init directives.

-I am sharing two different examples here.
-In the first example, I’ll use the ng-click directive and in next I’ll use AngularJS ng-init directive.
-The principle is the same in both the examples.
+I’m sharing two different examples here.
+In the first, I’ll use the ng-click directive, and in the next, I’ll use the AngularJS ng-init directive.
+The underlying principle is the same in both examples.

-First Example - Set Focus on an Input box using AngularJS ng-click
+Example 1. - Set Focus on an Input box using AngularJS ng-click

 <!DOCTYPE html>